Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 Importance of Reading Your Policy Documentation

-You are responsible for reviewing the evidence of cover and other related documents which will be sent to you to confirm that it accurately reflects the cover, conditions, limits and other items that you require.
+You are responsible for reviewing the evidence of insurance cover and other related documents which will be sent to you to confirm that it accurately reflects the cover, conditions, limits and other items that you require.
 Particular attention should be paid to policy conditions as failure to comply may invalidate your cover.
 If there are any discrepancies, please contact us immediately.

 You are advised to keep copies of all documentation sent to or received from us for your own records.